nmannes/go-website/README.md

 # go-website
 a basic personal web server with go

-to run, cd into the folder and run the command
+to run, `cd` into the repository and do

 `go run .`